 Job interviews in New Zealand

 Going for an interview in New Zealand might differ a little or a lot from interviews in your home country.
-Follow our advice to help you prepare.
+Check out our suggestions to help you prepare.

 What will the interview be like?